 When your blood pools, it’s harder for your body to process and break down clots.
 That’s why prolonged sitting increases the risk of developing a significant clot, and in the worst cases, it can lead to deep vein thrombosis (DVT).
 While you don’t need to be worried that your next flight is going to send you to the hospital, understanding the risks of developing clots and how to prevent them is certainly a good thing.
 For instance, flying while pregnant seriously increases these risks.

-WHY DO I NEED COMPRESSION SOCKS FOR FLYING?
+WHY WEAR COMPRESSION SOCKS WHEN FLYING?

 It might seem crazy that wearing the right socks can make a big difference, but it’s true.
 Compression socks work on a simple enough principle.
 They gently and safely squeeze your legs.
 This squeezing makes it hard for the blood to pool.
 The pressure applied by the socks helps blood move up the veins, and they serve as a nice substitute for free motion.